Extremists exploit a loophole in social moderation: Podcasts

 X22 Report, RedPill78 and Hayes did not respond to requests for comment sent via their websites.
 Torres did not reply to a Facebook message.

-Creevey points out that it’s harder to analyze misinformation from video and audio than from text.
+Creevy points out that it’s harder to analyze misinformation from video and audio than from text.
 Podcasts can also run for hours, making them difficult to monitor.
-And podcasting has additional challenges in that there are no reliable statistics on their audience, unlike a YouTube stream, which shows views, or a tweet or Facebook post, which shows likes and shares, Creevey said.
+And podcasting has additional challenges in that there are no reliable statistics on their audience, unlike a YouTube stream, which shows views, or a tweet or Facebook post, which shows likes and shares, Creevy said.

 But some argue that tech-company moderation is opaque and inconsistent, creating a new set of problems.
 Censorship “goes with the tide against what’s popular in any given moment,” said Jillian York, an expert at the Electronic Frontier Foundation, a digital-rights group.
 Right now, she said, “that tide is against the speech of right-wing extremists ... but tomorrow the tide might be against opposition activists.”

-Note: This story was first published on Jan.
-15, 2021.
-It was updated on Jan.
-16, 2021, to correct the name of the head of editorial for Kinzen, a startup that offers a disinformation tracker to companies.
-He is Shane Creevy, not Shane Creevey.